Merit Systems Protection Board

 When a negotiated grievance procedure covers adverse actions and/or performance-based actions, the employee may use the negotiated grievance procedure or may file an appeal with the Board, but may not do both.
 An employee also has the choice of pursuing a grievance or an appeal to the Board when the negotiated grievance procedure covers an action appealable to the Board and the employee raises an issue of prohibited discrimination in connection with that action.
 When an employee affected by an action appealable to the Board alleges that the action resulted from a prohibited personnel practice, the employee may use the negotiated grievance procedure, file an appeal with the Board, or seek assistance from the Special Counsel.
 (Under the terms of some union contracts, Postal Service employees may be able to pursue a grievance under the negotiated grievance procedure and also file an appeal with the Board.)

 Appeals to the Board must be filed in writing with the Board regional or field office having geographical jurisdiction within 30 days of the effective date of the action.
-MSPB’s e-Appeal Online Web site (https://e-appeal.mspb.gov) has an interactive online application that guides appellants through the process of providing the Board with the necessary information.
+MSPB’s e-Appeal Online site (https://e-appeal.mspb.gov) has an interactive online application that guides appellants through the process of providing the Board with the necessary information.
 The MSPB does not accept new appeals via e-mail; e-Appeal Online is the only method allowed for electronic filing.
-If you do not want to file your appeal online, you may download an Appeal Form from www.mspb.gov/appeals/forms.htm or obtain one through your agency personnel office and submit the appeal by mail, fax, or personal or commercial delivery in the manners described on the form.
+If you do not want to file your appeal online, you may download an Appeal Form (and a Designation of Representative Form if desired) from www.mspb.gov/appeals/forms.htm or obtain one through your agency personnel office and submit the appeal by mail, fax, or personal or commercial delivery in the manners described on the form.
+Policies applying to Senior Executive Service members differ in certain ways.
+See Other Policies in Chapter 8, Section 9.
+Also see below for special policies applying in the Department of Veterans Affairs.

 Where the notice of action does not set an effective date, the appeal must be filed within 35 days of the date of the notice.
 If the employee and the agency mutually agree in writing to submit the dispute to an alternative dispute resolution (ADR) process, the 30-day filing time limit is automatically extended to 60 days.